 The report, released on Oct.
 17 by U.S. Air Forces Europe – Air Forces Africa but finished at least two months earlier, outlines the many issues along the way that led to the mishap, when a weapons loader or “jammer” crashed into an F-16.
 Essentially, one error cascaded into the next, creating a snowball effect that eventually heavily damaged a F-16 fighter.

-No one was badly hurt in the mishap though the driver suffered bruises and abrasions when he was momentarily pinned under a second plane and then thrown off the machine as it rolled.
+The driver told investigators he lost consciousness when the tractor initially pinned him under the plane his crew was working on before throwing him off the machine as it rolled toward the F-16.
 The driver was part of a crew loading munitions onto an F-15 Strike Eagle parked next to the F-16 when the accident occurred.
 The Nov.
 17, 2023 incident took place at an undisclosed location in southwest Asia.

 At the heart of the accident, the board found, was a moment of confusion, “loss of situational awareness” and “panic” by the technician.
 The airman had not driven a bomb-loading tractor in three months, the board said, and was not “proficient” in its use.
 Additionally, the board found, poor maintenance of the jammer contributed to its gas pedal sticking in place once the driver was thrown off of it,